ok-ikaros/rusty-8/README.md

 The memory from 0 to 512 holds the sprites, which is an array of 16 elements.
 Each element is an array of 5 bytes, representing hexadecimal digits from 0 - F.

+Use array splicing if you want to use i in array indexing.

+Chip-8 instructions are stored big-endian

 https://stackoverflow.com/questions/40760168/how-to-handle-errors-from-the-readread-to-end-method